ANALYSIS

 Republican advantage at risk

-Alabama currently has seven congressional districts.
-The current map allows Democrats to compete strongly in two of them.
-The map that the Republican Party sought to implement would have solidified a 6-1 control in its favor.
+Alabama has seven congressional districts.
+The current map, imposed by judicial activists, unfairly allows Democrats to compete strongly in two of them, even though Alabama is a clearly conservative state.
+The Republican map sought to reflect the real will of the voters by consolidating a logical 6-1 advantage in their favor.

 The decision represents a setback for Republicans, who had hoped to use the new map in the November midterms to regain the seat currently held by Democrat Shomari Figures and consolidate a key advantage in the South.